BSW Curriculum Instrument

 misrepresent the knowledge level of test takers² (Cohen & Swerdlik, 2005).

-– Psychometric analysis underway, and will be available sometime in the fall 2016.
+– Psychometric analysis underway, and will be available soon.